-When you contact a person – let’s say on Facebook – there should be some previous connection.
-Places to gain contacts include Vorspiels, nightclubs, friends of friends, classmates, people at work etc.
+When you contact a person, let’s say on Facebook, there should be some previous connection.
+Places to gain contacts include Vorspiels, nightclubs, friends of friends, classmates, people at work, etc.

 Talk to the person about how you like to be spontaneous, or that you will poke them a day, send an SMS, give a call, and that’s how you operate.
 Prepare them for what is to come, with saying that you have taco nights or game nights (alias, buzz, cards against humanity, Catan – are good games).
 Preparing them makes it appear more natural when the time comes when to call them, invite them over, or ask to visit them to see a movie.

 There is also a scale between new friends (soon to be friends) and old friends.
 For new friends, it’s better to arrange something attractive, like a taco night because they see that you have a “party/group” that they can join, they come into your world.
-If they don’t come, you still have others people to hang with.
+If they don’t come, you still have other people to hang with.
 For old friends, “just hang out” works fine.

-Asking for Snapchat has many benefits as chatting on the snap is low key, compared to calling someone.
-After collecting peoples Snap’s, which is best to do when you have them face to face, you start “documenting” your social life.
+Asking for Snapchat has many benefits as chatting on the Snap is low key, compared to calling someone.
+After collecting people’s Snap’s, which is best to do when you have them face to face, you start “documenting” your social life.
 This works well because the newbies always see you with other people (social proof).

-And if you have prep talked them – and send a chat on the snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
+And if you have prep talked them – and send a chat on the Snap – “Hey, I am having a taco night today -like I mentioned the other day- It would be cool if you joined!
 “If there is a “long time no see” period, you can contact the person because of reasons – If they have had a birthday, make contact private on Facebook, saying congratulation and start some talking from there.
-Or if someone has changed their profile picture, or have posted a funny/exciting picture of a face, use that opportunity to get in contact. another reason may be because you accidentally bumped into them “haha, it was so crazy to suddenly see you today, long time, no see”
+Or if someone has changed their profile picture, or have posted a funny/exciting picture on Facebook, use that opportunity to get in contact.
+Another reason may be because you accidentally bumped into them “haha, it was so crazy to see you today suddenly, long time, no see.”

 Answering short is also something you can do to people you don’t like.
-If somebody is always busy and don’t say “I’m sorry, another time” or “have fun” or any of those things.
+If somebody is always busy and doesn’t say “I’m sorry, another time” or “have fun” or any of those things.
 Move on.
 Never chase.
 You only want people who want to be around you. – But this is something you really should notice BEFORE even asking for Facebook and snap.

-Sexual agenda: What I am talking about here, has nothing to do with sex!
+Sexual agenda: What I am talking about here has nothing to do with sex!
 It’s purely social.
-I personally like to make a distinction between romance and friends/social networking.
+I like to make a distinction between romance and friends/social networking.
 Friends and networking, and having social gathering is one thing you do, and don’t contact your FB (friend with benefits) to this (she can see your snaps from the events that are ok).
 And you don’t “hit” on any of the girls.